A Contribution-based Device Selection Scheme in Federated Learning: Problem Setting

 \textbf{Solving FL problem with FedAvg \cite{mcmahan2017communication}:} The learning problem in \eqref{eq:learning_problem} is solved following a two-step approach in an iterative manner. \textit{Step 1}: In the $t^{\textrm{th}}$ update of the global iteration, a fraction of selected devices $m$ iterates over its on-device training data $\mathcal{D}_m$ to solve the local problem

 and communicates the parameters $w^{(t)}_m$ to MEC. \textit{Step 2}:At the MEC, the collected local parameters are simply aggregated as

 and broadcast back to the fraction of participating devices for the next global iteration.
 This process continues until a desired level of model accuracy is achieved.
-We observe the MEC does not access the local data, instead, it aggregates all of the received local model parameters, i.e., $w_m, \forall m,$ to obtain the global model parameters (i.e., $w$) required for the selected devices to solve the local problem in the next global iteration.
-This approach of model aggregation imposes an equal value of contribution to the selected local model parameters without considering its consequences on the model performance; e.g. a deterioration due to poor local updates.
+We observe, this approach of model aggregation imposes an equal value of contribution to the selected local model parameters without considering its consequences on the model performance; e.g. a deterioration due to poor local updates.
 This eventually exerts larger communication rounds to converge to a high-quality global model while alongside inducing irregularities in the device-level performances.